 The discovery that the protein polymer filaments of the Bombyx mori moth cocoon could be unwound to make threads for textile production transformed the world.
 Just like the compass, paper making, gunpowder or printing, sericulture is one of the great Chinese inventions that disrupted every culture it touched.

-For millennia, silk’s impact on commerce and dress has been a global phenomenon. [re]THINK SILK© launches a three-part investigation to address this reality with new critical thinking for this publication.
-This book will consider three issues:
+For millennia silk’s impact on commerce and dress has been a global phenomenon.
+The [re]THINK SILK© colloquium will address this reality with new critical thinking focused on three issues:

 - The first is concerned with Bombyx mori cultivation and the technology known as sericulture and its ultimate world-wide distribution.